 Whey concentrate is created by pushing liquid portions of milk through a filter.
 The material left is then dried to form whey concentrate, which consists of around 80% protein.

-Whey isolate has a protein content greater than 90%.
-It also has lower lactose content than whey concentrate.
+Whey isolate has a protein content greater than 90%, achieved through additional cross-flow microfiltration.
+It also has significantly lower lactose content than whey concentrate, making it better suited to those with an intolerance.

-Per 25g, Impact Whey contains 1.9g of fat, while Impact Whey Isolate contains 0.1g.
+Per serving, Impact Whey contains 1.9g of fat, Impact Whey Isolate contains 0.1g, and Impact Whey + Collagen contains 0.8g.

-Per 25g, Impact Whey contains 103 kcal, while Impact Whey Isolate contains 93 kcal.
+Per serving, Impact Whey contains 103 kcal, Impact Whey Isolate contains 93 kcal, and Impact Whey + Collagen contains 89 kcal.

 Absolutely.
-Some of our favourite ways to increase your protein intake is through baked goods.
+Some of our favourite ways to increase your protein intake are through baked goods.
 Think porridge, pancakes, baked oats, or even cheesecake.

 34 Delicious Whey Protein Recipes Absolutely Worth Trying